Locate-Then-Examine: Grounded Region Reasoning Improves Detection of AI-Generated Images: Methodology

-With $(I, E, B, C)$ tuples from \textbf{\textit{MagniFake}}, we fine-tune VLMs to serve as the ZoomIn detector.
+With $(I, y, E, B)$ tuples from \textbf{\textit{TRACE}}, we can fine-tune a VLM to become an expert in the two queries.
 Inspired by DeepSeek-Math~\citep{DeepSeekMath}, our fine-tuning approach employs a two-phase training paradigm that combines supervised fine-tuning (SFT) with reinforcement learning (RL) implemented through Group Relative Policy Optimization (GRPO).

-\paragraph{Supervised Fine-tuning Phase.} The training begins with SFT to establish foundational capabilities and ensure stable model behavior.
+\textbf{Supervised Fine-tuning Phase.} The training begins with SFT to establish foundational capabilities and ensure stable model behavior.
 During this phase, all trainable parameters across the model's vision encoder, projection layers, and language modeling components undergo optimization using supervised signals from the dataset.
 This initial phase serves two critical purposes: (1) teaching the model to generate outputs that conform to our specified structured format, and (2) establishing baseline performance before applying reinforcement learning techniques.

-\paragraph{Reinforcement Learning with Enhanced Rewards.} Following SFT, we implement RL through two GRPO stages.
+\textbf{Reinforcement Learning with Enhanced Rewards.} Following SFT, we implement RL through two GRPO stages.
 Our reward design extends beyond traditional classification and localization metrics by incorporating linguistic quality assessment through BLEU scores~\citep{BLEUBERI}.
 We define reward functions tailored to two distinct query stages, each addressing specific aspects of the model's performance.
 In the first query, the model generates an initial hypothesis, focusing on format compliance and localization precision.
 The reward structure is defined as follows: \begin{itemize}[leftmargin=*] \item \textbf{Format Compliance:} The reward for correct output formatting is given by: \begin{small} \end{small} \item \textbf{Localization Precision:} Grounding accuracy is measured by IoU, rewarding precise spatial alignment.
 With $b_i$ denoting model-predicted boxes and $\hat{b}_j$ annotated boxes, we compute: \begin{small} \end{small} \end{itemize} This reward structure ensures the model prioritizes accurate spatial localization and adherence to the expected output format during the hypothesis generation phase.